 See, I’m a big fan of old streets and old towns, and the restorations in Al Shindagha and inspired recreations in Al Seef or Souk Madinat do not hold a candle to the Al Bastakiya’s authenticity.

-Ayala Highway, Lipa, Batangas
+44 | MEZ Ayala Highway, Lipa, Batangas

 Beautiful pilgrimage sites are things I already expect to see when I decided to research my trip to Lipa.
 I also learned that it’s a wonderful place to go on a food trip.
 What I didn’t expect was a food park-type place for drinking and drunk singing.
 I had an awesome time here despite the rainy weather.
-Berns and Andrian are excellent singers.
+My drinking buddies, Berns and Andrian, are excellent singers.

-43 | Al Ain National Museum
+43 | Al Ain National Museum 1st Street, Al Ain

 Part of the Al Ain Oasis tour is a visit to Al Ain National Museum, which lies on the eastern end of the UNESCO World Heritage-inscribed oasis.

 As the oldest museum in the United Arab Emirates, the physical building that houses the collections is just not very impressive.
-The displays are themselves are top-notch.
-I especially love the weapons on display.
-The different types of daggers remind me of the ones used by Filipino Moros.
+The displays are themselves are top-notch but the labels and glass cases look dated.

 There is also information about archaeological findings throughout the UAE, most notably the cultural sites of Hafeet.
 I didn’t have those sites in my itinerary because they were in more remote areas of Al Ain so I appreciate the scale models a lot.